fluo-lang/fluoc/README.md

 <br>

 ## Installing LLVM
 Currently, you will need to install LLVM on your own.
-In the future, this will change
+In the future, this will change.

 | Operating System                              | Install Command                                                                                                    |
 | --------------------------------------------- | ------------------------------------------------------------------------------------------------------------------ |